YuzhuoMa97/SPAGxECCT/README.md

 SPAGxE+ is a scalable and accurate G×E analytical framework that controls for sample relatedness and case-control imbalance.
 The sparse GRM is crucial for characterizing familial structure, and SPA is used to calibrate p-values.

-Currently, there is still a lack of scalable and accurate gene-environmental interaction analytical frameworks that can control for sample relatedness and be applicable to binary, time-to-event, ordinal categorical, and longitudinal trait analysis.
+Currently, there is still a lack of scalable and accurate gene-environmental interaction analytical frameworks that can control for sample relatedness and be applicable to binary, time-to-event, ordinal categorical, or longitudinal trait analysis.
+It is usually challenging to detect gene-environmental interaction effects efficiently and accurately while adjusting for sample relateness in a large-scale genome-wide analysis of binary, time-to-event, ordinal categorical, or longitudinal trait.

 ## Introduction of SPAGxEmix<sub>CCT</sub>+